adinapoli/cumino/README.md

 # Features

 * Send to ghci your type, function and instances definitions
+* Type your function invokation in Vim an watch them be evaluated in Ghci
 * Test in insolation snippet of code sending visual selection to ghci
 * Show the type of the function under the cursor
 * Possibility to set a list of ghci flags inside your .vimrc (e.g, *-XOverloadedString*)